swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 ### Card Payment Credential Data Retention

-The card payment credenials can be stored according to the integrator’s data retention policy.
+The card payment credentials can be stored according to the integrator’s data retention policy.

 ## Safe Key